 Also, if you’ve never tried a surfskate setup before, be aware that the surf adapters make the board much higher off the ground than the normal setup.
 The other thing to note is that it’s a lot thicker than normal surfskate complete decks.

-Sent them an email asking a somewhat generic question about my board at 11:30am.
+Sent an anonymous email asking a somewhat generic question about my board at 11:30am.

-Received a thorough response within 3 hours, which is solid.
+Received a thorough response within 3 hours.
 They also linked to additional resources to help answer my question further.
 That’s some good stuff.

 From the wheels to the deck, everything is wider than what you’d find on a traditional cruiser.
 Depending on what your personal preference is, this could be good or bad.